ComplianceCalifornia City & State Efficiency Ordinances

 What is it?

 The ordinance is a mandatory energy & water benchmarking & efficiency requirement for all commercial and multi-family buildings in Los Angeles over 20,000 SF (see detailed compliance schedule below).
-The goals of the ordinance are to help property owners save money through energy and water reductions, and to help the city become a leader and create jobs in energy and water efficiency.
+The goals of the ordinance are to help property owners save resources through energy and water reductions, to help the city become a leader in GHG emissions reduction, and create jobs in energy and water efficiency.
 A summary of the two types of compliance and how TEEMWorks can help you comply:

 - ENERGY STAR® energy and water benchmarking reports are due annually for all covered buildings (as with AB802).

 - The 5 year energy & water use report varies based on your buildings performance.
 Efficient or certified buildings become exempt based on performance level.
 See “Path to Compliance” detail below.

 Who must comply?

 Existing multi-family and commercial real estate within the LADWP territory.
 See Table 1 for exemptions.

 How do I comply?